Ryan Downard: Coaching career

 Following his college football career, Downard became a graduate assistant for Toledo and Texas Tech for five months and a year respectively.

 Following his stints as a graduate assistant coach, Downard became an assistant coach for the Cleveland Browns from 2014-15.

 After his time with the Cleveland Browns, Downard joined the Bowling Green Falcons in 2016 and became the director of football operations in 2017.

 In 2018, Downard joined the Packers as a defensive quality control coach, but later became the assistant defensive backs coach and was appointed safeties coach again in 2022.
 On March 10, 2023, Downard was promoted to defensive backs coach.

+He followed Jeff Hafley to Miami and was hired as the team's new secondary coach in 2026.